replicatedhq/help-center/content/docs/kb/developer-resources/using-replicated-studio-to-quickly-iterate-on-your-yaml.md

 scp current.yaml ubuntu@[my.development.host]:/home/[user]/replicated
 ```

-After you have uploaded your `current.yaml` changes, you can navigate to your on-premises Admin Console (`https://<YOUR SERVER ADDRESS>:8800`) and click the `Check for updates` button to see your new Release.
+After you have uploaded your `current.yaml` changes, you can navigate to your on-premises Admin Console (`https://<YOUR SERVER ADDRESS>:8800`) and click the `Check for updates` button to see your new release.

-***Note: In the directory `~/replicated/releases` you can view a copy of each Release Replicated Studio has created along the way.***
+***Note: In the directory `~/replicated/releases` you can view a copy of each release Replicated Studio has created along the way.***